"Far too many young people remain excluded and unable to use the web to share their talents and ideas"

 -Tim Berners Lee, on internet access as a basic human right

-Surge - A Scalable, Streamable Raster Graphic Format for the Web
+Surge - A Scalable, Streaming Raster Graphic Format for the Web

 Fast broadband is the exception, not the norm.